Generic Name: cetuximab (se-TUX-i-mab)

-Erbitux is usually handled and stored by a health care provider.
-If you are using Erbitux at home, store Erbitux as directed by your pharmacist or health care provider.
-Keep Erbitux out of the reach of children and away from pets.
+Erbitux is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Erbitux, please talk with your doctor, pharmacist, or other health care provider.